Flashforward: Literature

+John Keats’s poem Isabella, or the Pot of Basil (1818) proleptically anticipates the assassination of a living character by his lover's brothers.

-An early example of prolepsis which predates the postmodern period is Charles Dickens' 1843 novella A Christmas Carol, in which the protagonist Ebenezer Scrooge is shown the future following his death.
+Another early example of prolepsis which predates the postmodern period is Charles Dickens' 1843 novella A Christmas Carol, in which the protagonist Ebenezer Scrooge is shown the future following his death.
 The subsequent events of the story imply that this future will be averted by this foreknowledge.

 Terry Brooks' Word & Void series features a protagonist who, when he sleeps, moves forward and backward through time to before and after a great cataclysm.
 This is both analepsis and prolepsis.

 Muriel Spark makes extensive use of prolepsis in her 1961 novel The Prime of Miss Jean Brodie.

 In Boruto: Naruto Next Generations, the protagonist Boruto Uzumaki faces an enemy named Kawaki in a ruined Hidden Leaf Village in the opening scene of the anime and manga series.
 This is prolepsis.